ChrisDBaldwin/KaolinSoccer/README.md

 A work in progress Dota 2 Mod made by Chris Baldwin | Fury | /u/FuryDota

+Contact: Chrisdbaldwin@gmail.com

 Special shout outs to BMD for making BareBones, which I am using as a base.

-Shout outs to CyborgMatt and BMD (again) for making InvokerWars and Reflex.
-They are very useful references.
+Shout outs to /r/Dota2Modding, BMD, #dota2mods, #dota2modhelpdesk